 Professor V. S. Ramachandran's wonderful Reith Lectures -- like his equally wonderful book Phantoms in the Brain, co-authored with Sandra Blakeslee -- gave many telling examples, from clinical and experimental neuroscience including phantom-limb pain relief, showing how the brain functions as a `committee' of multifarious parts.
 Then, in the final lecture broadcast on 30 April 2003, Ramachandran returned to the problem of why, despite that multifariousness, every normal human being seems to have a strong sense of his or her unique `self' -- an entity, as he put it, that

+(These days, one might add "has a sense of gender distinct from biological or chromosomal sex, even though the two often coincide.)
 Ramachandran then pointed out that these properties of `self' are amenable to experimental investigation.
-Thus for instance property 3a, embodiment, can be switched off by stimulating an appropriate spot in the right parietal cortex, producing a classic `out of the body' experience.
+Thus for instance property 3a, embodiment, can be switched off by stimulating a certain spot in the right parietal cortex, producing a classic `out of the body' experience.

 He then mentioned different approaches to explaining these properties, and suggested that all we might need is an Einsteinian shift in perspective, in order to see a relatively simple answer `staring at us all along'.

-Well, I would never dream of comparing myself with Einstein, but I did see what plainly seemed to be the required shift in perspective, some years ago.
+Well, I would never dream of comparing myself to Einstein, but I did see what plainly seemed to be the required shift in perspective, some years ago.
 It was simple and it was staring at me, and I published it in 1997 in a little-known paper entitled Lucidity and Science, Part II: From acausality illusions and free will to final theories, mathematics, and music.
+I've discussed it further in my recent book Science, Music, and Mathematics: The Deepest Connections.
 The key idea is hardly new -- going back at least to Kant, with adumbrations in Plato -- but its explanatory power still seems to me to be vastly underestimated.
 It strongly illuminates the classic issues about self, consciousness, and free will, and the more technical issues about such things as phantom-limb pain relief, cross-modal perception (e.g. McGurk lip-reading effect) and our sense of time -- issues that are often thought mysterious.
 The shift in perspective comes simply from taking seriously the idea that perception works by model-fitting.
 The brain actively fits internal models to data from the outside world, as Gunnar Johansson's `walking lights' demonstration (courtesy James B. Maas) clearly suggests:

 (Everyone with normal vision sees a person walking.
 This perceptual phenomenon is very robust; it is an easily repeatable experiment.
 Vision researchers discuss it under headings such as `structure from motion'.
 Active model-fitting, unconscious of course, seems to me to be the only way to make sense of how a mere twelve moving dots in two dimensions, twelve dots moving on your retina, give rise to the percept of a nontrivial three-dimensional structure.
 Quite specific unconscious assumptions are involved, such as piecewise rigidity. defining the internal geometrical model that mediates your percept of a person walking.
 A model, however encoded, is a partial and approximate representation of reality -- an entity fundamental to how perception works and, incidentally, fundamental to how science works too.)